Skip to content

-Test groups and mutual exclusion
+Test groups for mutual exclusion

-Starting version 0.9.48, nextest allows users to specify test groups for sets of tests.
+Nextest allows users to specify test groups for sets of tests.
 This lets you configure groups of tests to run serially or with a limited amount of concurrency.

 In other words, nextest lets you define logical semaphores and mutexes that apply to certain subsets of tests.